top of page

 Julia Carvajal, M.A.

-Julia enjoys hikes with her dog, Willy Nelson, and long distance running.
+Julia enjoys hiking, traveling, and long distance running.
 She also enjoys expanding her knowledge about paleoethnobotany and tending to her native plant garden.
-She takes pleasure participating in and putting together public archaeology demonstrations and talks for students and the general public.
+She finds participating in and organizing public archaeology demonstrations and talks for students and the general public a fulfilling part of archaeology.

 In her free time, Erika enjoys tending to her garden and extensive house plant collection.
 She loves playing with her dogs and cuddling her cat.
-She also enjoys working on her photography, painting, and kombucha brewing skills.
+She also enjoys traveling and photographing her adventures.

 Erika a 12.20.jpg